Stability conditions in geometric invariant theory: Appendix, by Andr es Ib a nez N u nez

 such that, for any $n\in \Z_{>0}$ and any morphism $g\colon B\Gbb_{m}^n\to \cX$, the map induced by $g$ and $Z$ is $\Z$-linear, where the definition of $Z_g$ is as follows: if $\alpha\colon \Gbb_{m}\to \Gbb_{m}^n$ is a cocharacter, the composition

 defines a point $p$ of $\Grad(\cX)$, and we set $Z_g(\alpha)=Z(p)$.

-We denote $\Charges(\cX)$ the set of central charges on $\cX$, which is naturally a $\C$-vector space.
-The notation is intended to signify that we think of a central charge as a ``pre-stability condition'', where the eventual full structure of a stability condition should in addition require a positivity property.
+We denote $\Charges(\cX)$ the set of complex linear forms on $\cX$, which is naturally a $\C$-vector space.
+The notation is intended to signify that we think of a complex linear form as a ``pre-stability condition'', where the eventual full structure of a stability condition should in addition require a positivity property.
+The relationship with central charges and stability in the sense of Sections \ref{stacks} and \ref{axiomatic} is explained by Remarks \ref{equivalence of definitions of central charge} and \ref{connection}, respectively.

 \end{definition}

 \begin{remark} Definition \ref{definition: central charge on a stack} makes sense whenever $\Grad(\cX)$ is an algebraic stack, which holds under very general assumptions on $\cX$ (see \cite[Theorem 5.10]{alper}).
 In this generality, the linearity condition in the definition should be imposed for all $g\colon B\Gbb_{m,k}^n\to \cX$, where $k$ is an arbitrary algebraically closed field. \end{remark}